4000 Islands, Si Phan Don

 From Pakse (northern direction)

 Getting to the 4000 Islands from Pakse or anywhere north is not complicated.
-Guesthouses and several other places in Pakse sell bus tickets to Don Det, Don Khone and Don Khong.
+Guesthouses and several other places in Pakse sell bus tickets to Don Det, Don Khone and Don Khong and also to Ban Khinak (opposite Don Som) from Miss Noy Motorbike Rental.
 It’s about 150 km from Pakse to Ban Nagassang, the village from where boats leave for Don Det and Don Khone.
 Getting to Don Khong is also organized by the travel companies.
-Getting to Don Som is also relatively easy but being it a bit more ‘off the beaten track’ makes it more of an adventure.
+Getting to Don Som is also relatively easy but being it a bit more ‘off the beaten track’ makes it more of an adventure if you take local transport.
 Local transport to Don Det, Don Khone and Don Khong will turn out to be almost the same price and way more complicated.
-To Don Som it is possible to go to the south bus station and get a songthaew (local transport) to Ban Khinak (contacting the only guesthouse on Don Som about this might be a good idea).
+To Don Som it is possible to go to the south bus station and get a songthaew (local transport) to Ban Khinak (contacting Don Som Riverside Guesthouse about this might be a good idea).
+You can also get more information and tickets to Ban Khinak from Miss Noy Motorbike Rental.

 From Cambodia (southern direction)